theotheu/vagrant-dev/README.md

 ------------
 The following ports are mapped:

+Virtual machine on the left, your laptop on the right.

 - 22 -> 2222 (ssh)
 - 80 -> 10080 (apache)
 - 3000 -> 13000 (node apps)